bluz71/bluz71.github.io/_posts/2018-12-04-fuzzy-finding-in-vim-with-fzf.md

 Note, the [vim-rails](https://github.com/tpope/vim-rails) and [vim-projectionist](https://github.com/tpope/vim-projectionist) plugins can also be used be used to navigate projects.
-All these project navigation techniques are complimentary, and they can happily co-exist.
+All these project navigation techniques are complimentary, they can happily co-exist.

 Buffers command
 ---------------